 Cyclists are required to follow regular traffic laws, but they are legally allowed to ride in the center of a lane.
 Only minors are required by law to wear a helmet while riding a bicycle, but adults are encouraged to do so.

 A person on a bicycle has as much right to use the lane of public roads as a car driver does, and other drivers have the legal responsibility of being cautious when driving near bicycles.
 Abruptly turning, accelerating, opening doors without warning—all of these are things that can injure or kill a cyclist.

 We’ll Defend Your Rights

-If you’ve been involved in an accident due to a driver failing to recognize your rights to the road, Hinkle Law Offices can help.
+If you’ve been involved in an accident due to a driver failing to recognize your rights to the road, Hinkle Law Offices, LLC. can help.
 Most accidents involving a car and a bicycle cause injury, if not death, and those injuries can cost over $50,000.
 That’s nearly all of the yearly income for the average American family.
 No one should have to pay for someone else’s mistake.
 Contact us today and we’ll help you get the compensation you deserve.